 - No adverse report on the shareholder, directors or principal officer of the company;

 - Adequate financial resources to meet and maintain the minimum paid-up capital requirements; and

 - Such other documents or information as Labuan FSA may reasonably require.

 The annual license fee is payable when the license is approved by Labuan FSA and remains valid until 31 December of the year of approval.
 All licensees are required to pay to Labuan FSA subsequently the annual license fees on or before 15 January of each calendar year

 LICENSING AND OPERATIONAL REQUIREMENTS

-- Must comply with any other requirements issued by Labuan FSA from time to time.
+- Observe any applicable laws, rules and regulations applicable to Labuan company management business including guidelines issued by Labuan FSA from time to time.

 LABUAN IBFC TAXATION SYSTEM